jeyanthank/graph-cloner/README.md

 > Steps to follow to build and run
 ```
-Clone the repo and the change directory
+Clone the repo and cd into the project
   cd graph-cloner

 Compile and Test